jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 #### Option A.) Manual Exploitation of Eternal Blue

 ###### Manual Exploitation Process:
-1. <u>Generate Shellcode/Payload</u>: To exploit EternalBlue using AutoBlue, we first need to generate shellcode payload, that gives us a reverse shell after the SMB vulnerability has been exploited.
+1. **Generate Shellcode/Payload**: To exploit EternalBlue using AutoBlue, we first need to generate shellcode payload, that gives us a reverse shell after the SMB vulnerability has been exploited.
-2. <u>Setup listener</u>: Once that's generated, we'll need to setup our netcat listener
+2. **Setup listener**: Once that's generated, we'll need to setup our netcat listener
-3. <u>Run the python exploit</u>: Run the python exploit script (`eternalblue_exploit*.py`) specify the target IP and the shell code we would like to exploit then we should get a reverse shell on the netcat listener
+3. **Run the python exploit**: Run the python exploit script (`eternalblue_exploit*.py`) specify the target IP and the shell code we would like to exploit then we should get a reverse shell on the netcat listener

 **Autoblue** is an automated script used to exploit the EternalBlue vulnerability (CVE-2017-0144), without the need for Metasploit.
 You can clone the AutoBlue repository (https://github.com/3ndG4me/AutoBlue-MS17-010):
 ```